embEDUx/documentation/src/background/implementation/buildserver.md

 ```
 psk = "{{ buildbot_psk }}"
 ```
-The *buildbot_psk*-variable is special to the buildserver setuproutine, because it is stored in the password protected vault file.
+The *buildbot_psk*-variable is special to the buildserver setup routine, because it is stored in the password protected vault file.
 #### Usernames and Passwords For Web-Interface
 User permissions for the web-interface are also defined in the previously